-Abdiel joined CCI as Program Assistant in 2019.
-Previously, Abdiel was a gallery manager at Galería Estéreo in Mexico City.
-Abdiel jump-started a career in the arts after co-curating En Voyage: Hybridity and Vodou in Haitian Art at the Grinnell College Museum of Art and subsequently joining 18th Street Arts Center as the 2018 Getty Marrow Undergraduate Curatorial Programs Intern. abdiel has also supported other arts institutions in LA and Mexico City, like NAVEL, Human Resources, Avenue 50 Studio, and Galería Gotxikoa.
+Previously, abdiel was a gallery manager at Galería Estéreo in Mexico City. abdiel jump-started a career in the arts and culture sector after co-curating En Voyage: Hybridity and Vodou in Haitian Art at the Grinnell College Museum of Art and subsequently joining 18th Street Arts Center as the 2018 Getty Marrow Undergraduate Curatorial Programs Intern. abdiel has also supported other arts institutions in LA and Mexico City, like NAVEL, Human Resources, Avenue 50 Studio, and Galería Gotxikoa.